What Does a Black Ring Symbolize?

 Black onyx ring.
 See it here.

-But the color black has always signified a diverse range of concepts.
-Unlike white, which is typically associated with only positive traits, black has connections to both positive and negative characteristics.
+Black has always signified a diverse range of concepts.
+Unlike white, which is typically associated with positive traits, black is more complex and has connections to both positive and negative characteristics.

 What are Common Materials for Black Rings?